SHH116/MLonBlackScholes/README.md

 --------
 ## Project steps:
-1-SPX 500 as an underlying proxy for global markets 2-VIX index as a proxy for ATM put and call implied volatility 3-Compute Analytical BS prices
+1-SPX index as an underlying proxy for global markets.

+2-VIX index as a proxy for ATM put and call implied volatility.

-4-Use price,implied volatility
+3-Compute Analytical BS prices (deterministically) by using SPX and VIX prices as function arguments.

+4-Fit various relevant kernels of choice on SPX and VIX as independent variables, and BS output as response varaible.

+5-On the original time-series compare the performance of the kernel vs the analytical BS.

+6-Identify the kernel that produces the highest r-squared (the best learner).

+7-Stress-test the kernel of choice on a) monte-carlo simulated data b)randomized historical data, to measure the r-squared again.

+8-If test predictions do not degrade vs the train predictions, the model is reliable.

+9-If not choose another relevant kernel.